MODFLOW-USGS/modflow-devtools/docs/md/fixtures.md

 - `large_test_model`
 - `example_scenario`

 To use these fixtures, the environment variable `REPOS_PATH` must point to the location of model repositories on the filesystem.
-Model repositories must live side-by-side in this location.
+Model repositories must live side-by-side in this location, and repository directories are expected to be named identically to GitHub repositories.
 If `REPOS_PATH` is not configured, test functions requesting these fixtures will be skipped.

 **Note**: example models must be built by running the `ci_build_files.py` script in `modflow6-examples/etc` before running tests using the `example_scenario` fixture.